colder-is-better/qboxes/README.md

 * bring inactive VMs up or shutdown/restart active VMs
 * attach new storage volumes to VMs
 * remove any trace of inactive VMs
+* create new libvirt networks or new storage volumes
 * reveal MAC addresses
 * list all available VMs, libvirt networks, pools, or volumes
 * send ICMP packets to active VMs
 * check if active VMs are reachable via a specific TCP port
-* attach storage volumes to VMs

 To get an overview of the tool just type `qboxes`.